Kony-CSE/GetCurrentPosition-API-/README.md

 # GetCurrentPosition-API

-**Title of the application name**
+This sample app demonstrate kony.location.getCurrentPosition API in Android and how to overcome the below issues **Title of the application name**

 This sample app demonstrate kony.location.getCurrentPosition API in Android and how to overcome the below issues